Acquisition and administrative expenses

 Combined ratio (net)

-The combined ratio is calculated as the sum of all underwriting income and expenses, and net payments for claims and insurance benefits, including the net change in underwriting provisions, divided by net earned premiums in the property and casualty balance sheet unit.
+The combined ratio is calculated as the sum of underwriting income and expenses, net payments for claims and insurance benefits, including the net change in underwriting provisions, and acquisition and administrative expenses, divided by net earned premiums in the property and casualty balance sheet unit.

-The financial statements of the parent company and those of the subsidiaries are combined when the consolidated financial statements are prepared by the parent company.
+The financial statements of the parent company and those of the subsidiaries are combined when the consolidated financial statements are prepared.
 During this process, intragroup equity interests, interim results, receivables and payables and income and expenses are eliminated.

 Deposits on assumed and ceded reinsurance business